kabanero-io/kabanero-foundation/scripts/README.md

 Login to the Tekton dashboard using openshift credentials `http://tekton-dashboard-tekton-pipelines.apps.openshift.subdomain`

 If your github repository is private, create a secret with your github credentials.
-Associate the secret with the service account that the pipeline will run as.
+Use `kabanero-pipeline` for service account and associate the secret with the service account.

 ![](secret.png)